patlee12/user-management/README.md

 ```

 Give the containers a minute to complete deployment.
 The Nest.js app will be the last one finished deploying.
-Then open a browser and go to https://user-management.local/api
+Then open a browser and go to https://user-management.local/api for the swagger module and https://user-management.local/admin for the Admin.js module.
+You will need to use `ADMIN_EMAIL and ADMIN_PASSWORD` for logging into admin panel.

 ## Avahi Tips